 Registration is open for the 2021 CCO Oregon Annual Conference

-For the second year, CCO Oregon’s annual conference is going virtual on Monday, October 4 from 9am to 1pm.
-The 2021 event is free to attend – please spread the word and register today!
+For the second year, CCO Oregon’s annual conference will be virtual and hosted on Monday, October 4 from 9am to 1pm.
+Registration is open.

 2020 CCO Oregon Annual Conference

 CCO Oregon’s 7th annual conference went virtual on Wednesday, September 9, 2020 and welcomed almost 400 viewers.

 - Governor Kate Brown